KFrancis25/Project-2/README.md

 - **Projected Amounts**: The tool returns a projected amount based on user input for income and estimated spending, allowing users to forecast future financial situations.

-- **Monthly/Weekly Expenses**: Users can break down their expenses by monthly or weekly timeframes to get a clearer picture of their short- and long-term financial commitments.
+- **Monthly/Weekly Expenses**: Users can break down their expenses by monthly or weekly timeframes to better understand their short- and long-term financial commitments.

 - **User Input**: The tool accepts manual user input for income, expenses, and financial goals, making it customizable to individual financial circumstances.